jakebrinkmann/Umbraco-V8Hemi-Example/README.md

 multiple Umbraco versions.
 Hopefully it can serve as a bridge between "Hello World" packages and a full-fledged maintainable project.

+## What's In This Project

+We're going to learn how to modify Umbraco in the same way decades of tinkerers have learned how to modify cars:
+_we're putting a Hemi in it_.
+This is just a fun basic example that demonstrates the following extension points:

+* Adding custom configuration
+* Including custom services and controllers
+* Adding a new OpenAPI-compatible endpoint, securing it, generating documentation and client code
+* A custom dashboard view
+* Custom Web Component using Lit
+* How to structure a project for supporting multiple target versions

 ## Sources and Examples

 This project draws from a lot of other example projects that you may find useful: